percona/pxc-docs/docs/compile.md

 Practical Tip: Use `ldd --version` to check your current glibc version and understand potential compatibility constraints in your software ecosystem.

+## Compile

 To compile Percona XtraDB Cluster from source code:
 {.power-number}

-## Compile

-1. Clone the Percona XtraDB Cluster repository:
+1. Clone the latest repository or update it to the latest state.
+The old codebase may not be compatible with the build script.
+Clone the Percona XtraDB Cluster repository:

     ```{.bash data-prompt="$"}
     $ git clone https://github.com/percona/percona-xtradb-cluster.git
     ```

-    !!! important

-        Clone the latest repository or update it to the latest state.
-        The old codebase may not be compatible with the build script.

 2. Check out the `{{vers}}` branch and initialize submodules:

     ```{.bash data-prompt="$"}